PrinsFrank/PrinsFrank.nl/_posts/2022-03-08-Optimizing-gitlab-pipelines-pt-3-phpstan.md

     - job: build-composer
 ```

-The job [is interruptible in case a new commit is pushed before the job is finished](/2022/02/15/Optimizing-gitlab-pipelines-pt-1-basics#interruptible-jobs), and it depends on [our previously set up composer assets](/2022/02/15/Optimizing-gitlab-pipelines-pt-1-basics#building-composer-assets).
+The job [is interruptible in case a new commit is pushed before the job is finished](/2022/02/15/Optimizing-gitlab-pipelines-pt-1-basics#interruptible-jobs){:target="_blank" rel="noreferrer noopener"}, and it depends on [our previously set up composer assets](/2022/02/15/Optimizing-gitlab-pipelines-pt-1-basics#building-composer-assets){:target="_blank" rel="noreferrer noopener"}.
 Besides that, basically the only thing here is our PHPStan command with a custom memory limit as PHPStan is quite memory greedy.

 ---

 ## The missing 'tmpDir' command line argument

 To cache our cache, we need to be able to have access to it.
-By default, the tempfolder in gitlab is not sharable using caches and [we only can cache files inside the root directory](https://docs.gitlab.com/ee/ci/yaml/index.html#cachepaths), so we need to move it to an accessible location.
-There is a configuration key for it: [tmpDir](https://phpstan.org/config-reference#caching).
+By default, the tempfolder in gitlab is not sharable using caches and [we only can cache files inside the root directory](https://docs.gitlab.com/ee/ci/yaml/index.html#cachepaths){:target="_blank" rel="noreferrer noopener"}, so we need to move it to an accessible location.
+There is a configuration key for it: [tmpDir](https://phpstan.org/config-reference#caching){:target="_blank" rel="noreferrer noopener"}.
 But it can only be used in the phpstan.neon file, and there is no command line argument for it available.
 And we also don't want to have the cache in another folder locally.
 So instead of changing the tmpDir in our phpstan.neon or having a mirror phpstan.neon which is bound to cause some sync issues between the two files, we change the file right before runtime.
 Our simple one-liner for running phpstan now becomes the following;

 ```yml
   script: